andrasq/node-qstats/README.md

 qstats
 ======

-Simple Prometheus compatible application metrics store.
-Fast and very small, with minimal hand-holding.
+Simple Prometheus and `prom-client` compatible application metrics store.
+Simple, fast, very small, with minimal hand-holding or overhead.
 Compatible with `prom-pushgateway`.

 Quickstart
 ----------

 Metrics are tabulated by annotated name, and persist until reported (except counters, which retain their counts).
-Annotations are optional.
+Name annotations are optional.
+Type and Help defintions are optional.

     var qstats = require('qstats');
     var metrics = new qstats.Stats();